 What is Periodic Program Review (PPR)?

-The College’s five-year cycle of Periodic Academic Program Review provides academic programs the opportunity to assess curricula, learning outcomes (qualitatively and quantitatively), student demographic and enrollment trends, and other critical academic components, for the purpose of evaluating program effectiveness and identifying possible improvements.
+The University’s five-year cycle of Periodic Academic Program Review provides academic programs the opportunity to assess curricula, learning outcomes (qualitatively and quantitatively), student demographic and enrollment trends, and other critical academic components, for the purpose of evaluating program effectiveness and identifying possible improvements.

 SUNY Brockport is actively engaged in assessing its academic programs as part of a comprehensive self-study and review process.
 This program review process has been developed to serve four major purposes:

 - To help the University’s academic programs better support Brockport’s overarching mission to be “an inclusive learning community that inspires excellence through growth, engagement, and transformation.”

 - To assist in creating a strong academic culture that embraces continuous improvement for all academic programs and promotes the use of best practices.

 - To comply with SUNY’s guidelines for periodic review of all academic programs.